JEFFREY ROTHSTEIN • Biography

 “Working within traditional landscape ideas and painterly concepts, Jeffrey creates a new landscape with his own language of photography.”

-Jeffrey studied photography under the post war New York School photographers, Jerry Liebling and Elaine Mays and painting with Arthur Hoener, an early OpArt painter and student of Josef Albers at Hampshire College in the early 80’s.
-Post college, he was a photo assistant to the modern master Richard Avedon, and Bruce Weber while attending The Whitney Independent Study Program studying with guest artists Richard Serra and Brice Marsden.
+• Jeffrey studied photography under the post war New York School photographers, Jerry Liebling and Elaine Mays and painting with Arthur Hoener, an early OpArt painter and student of Josef Albers at Hampshire College.
+Post college, he was a photo assistant to the modern master Richard Avedon while attending The Whitney Independent Study Program studying with guest artists Richard Serra and Brice Marsden.

 EXHIBITIONS